THatWAGuy/16x16-Sandbox/README.md

 * 1 - add interactions between blocks
 * 2 - make the world bigger than 16 blocks (and also change the name after that)
+* 3 - add particles
-* 3 - add liquids
+* 4 - add liquids

 ### ***THIS IS A SIDE-PROJECT!!***